Where there is no vision, the people are discouraged.Pro 29:18

 A father, guiding and instilling vision into the life of his son – be it natural or spiritual, or even better, both – helps drive out discouragement.

 My son Joel lives with us again for a short while now.
 In this time I have the opportunity to instill vision into his heart, to do what I failed to do before.
 And with enthusiasm he is looking into the future.
-Here a glimpse of it – take an ear full and have a peek (and come back in the future).
-And no, he has no manager yet!

 This is a wonderful illustration of what I believe God is restoring the fivefold ministry for.
 People need fathers and mothers.
 They need at least somebody that believes in them, but also has a guiding role, instilling vision, covering their back, providing wisdom to complement their enthusiasm and zeal.
 Teaching them the ways of God.
 Turning their light on.